$\langle x\rangle$ and $\langle x^2\rangle$ of the pion PDF from Lattice QCD with $N_f=2+1+1$ dynamical quark flavours: Lattice Details

 which is related to $\langle x^2\rangle$ via

 In contrast to $\langle x\rangle$, non-zero momentum is needed to extract $\langle x^2\rangle$, due to the presence of the kinematic factor $(p^0 p^1 p^2)$ multiplying the quantity of interest.
 We use twisted boundary conditions here to inject momentum, see below.
-As in the case of the second moment, the matrix element of the third moment is related to a ratio of three point to two point function
+As in the case of the first moment, the matrix element of the second moment is related to a ratio of three point to two point function

 which leads to